kangmasjuqi/kgmsjq-simple-todos/README.md

 ## purpose

-the app is intended to be used ONLY on your local machine as a simple todo-list manager
+the app is intended to be used ONLY on your local machine as a simple todo-list manager.  if you plan to use this app in your prod. server you may need some improvements on the code.

 ## how to use